Many interpreters claim to be certified. Some are, some are not. So, how do you know?

 Federally licensed court interpreters can be found on the National Court Interpreter Database.

 An interpreter who does not have the above qualifications may be considered as a Language Skilled/Ad Hoc Interpreter if they can demonstrate their ability to interpret in court proceedings (e.j. having a State Certification).
 Preference is always given to licensed interpreters, especially for trials.

 In the case of medical interpreters there are two recognized agencies that certify, the National Board of Certification for Medical Interpreters and the Certification Commission for Healthcare Interpreters.
 In this case there are no government agencies doing certification.
 Furthermore, certification is not yet universally required.

-As with court interpreting, merely passing a class and receiving a certificate of completion does not qualify a person as certified.
+As with court interpreting, merely passing a class and receiving a certificate of completion is not the same as being certified.